catcodey/Defect-detection-system-CV-ML/README.md

 # Defect-detection-system-CV-ML

-This is a dai based component inspection system built using yolov8 model to identify defects on turbo chargers in real time as they come down the assembly line.
+This is a ai based component inspection system built using yolov8 model to identify defects on turbo chargers in real time as they come down the assembly line.
 A variety of techniques have been put to use for performing various tasks.

 The following defects have been identified and inspected:
 - Presence or absence of